Operads, quasiorders, and regular languages: Breaking operads

 \section{Breaking operads}

 The objective of this section is to introduce new algebraic objects, namely the {\em precompositions}.
+The precompositions are a kind of representation of a certain monoid denoted by $\bigbox$ which can be described in terms of infinite matrices.
 We present here a functor from the category of precompositions to the category of operads.
 We shall use this functor in the sequel to reconstruct some already known operads and to construct new ones.